-SYNOPSIS – The “generation” contemporary with Jesus would see all the events leading up to the destruction of the Temple – Mark 13:30-31.
+The “generation” alive when Jesus ministered witnessed the events that he predicted leading up to the destruction of the Temple – Mark 13:28-31.

-In this next paragraph, Jesus provides a more specific Chronological key – The disciples will see all “these things” come to pass before “this generation” ends.
-This is his definitive answer to the original question by the disciples – “When will these things come to pass?” – And his interpretation of the parable of the Budding Fig Tree.
+In this next paragraph, Jesus provided a chronological key – the disciples would know the time of the Temple’s demise when they saw all “these things” coming to pass, and before “this generation” would reach its inevitable end.
+That was his definitive answer to the question – “when will these things come to pass?”

-(Mark 13:28-31) – “Even so you also, when you see these things coming to pass, know you that he is nigh, even at the doors.
-Verily I say unto you, This generation will not pass away until all these things be accomplished.”
+- (Mark 13:28-31) – “Even so you also, when you see these things coming to pass, know you that it is nigh, even at the doors.
+Verily, I say to you, this generation will not pass away until all these things be accomplished.”

-The term “these things” referred to the preceding events predicted by Jesus – The “birth pains,” the persecution of the disciples, the rise of the “false prophets,” the proclamation of the gospel to all the nations, the “abomination that desolates,” and the “tribulation.”
+“These things” refers to the preceding events predicted by Jesus; the “birth pains,” persecution, the rise of “false prophets,” the proclamation of the gospel to all the nations, and the “abomination that desolates.”

 - (Matthew 23:32-36) – “Fill up then the measure of your fathers.
 You serpents, offspring of vipers, how shall you escape the judgment of hell?
-Therefore, behold, I send unto you prophets, and wise men, and scribes: some of them you will kill and crucify; and some of them you will scourge in your synagogues, and persecute from city to city: that upon you may come all the righteous blood shed on the earth, from the blood of Abel the righteous unto the blood of Zachariah son of Barachiah, whom you slew between the sanctuary and the altar.
-Verily I say unto you, All these things shall come upon this generation.”
+Therefore, behold, I send to you prophets, and wise men, and scribes: some of them you will kill and crucify; and some of them you will scourge in your synagogues, and persecute from city to city: that upon you may come all the righteous blood shed on the earth, from the blood of Abel the righteous unto the blood of Zachariah son of Barachiah, whom you slew between the sanctuary and the altar.
+Verily, I say unto you, All these things shall come upon THIS GENERATION.”

-- (Numbers 32:13) – “And the LORD’S anger was kindled against Israel, and he made them wander in the wilderness forty years, until all the generation, that had done evil in the sight of the LORD, was consumed.”
+- (Numbers 32:13) – “And Yahweh’s anger was kindled against Israel, and he made them wander in the wilderness forty years, until all the generation, that had done evil in the sight of Yahweh was consumed.”

 - (Deuteronomy 1:35) – “Surely there will not one of these men of this evil generation see that good land.”

-- (Deuteronomy 2:14) – “And the space in which we came from Kadesh-barnea until we came over the brook Zered, was thirty and eight years; until all the generation of the men of war were wasted out from among the host, as the LORD sware unto them.”
+- (Deuteronomy 2:14) – “And the space in which we came from Kadesh-Barnea until we were come over the brook Zered, was thirty and eight years; until all the generation of the men of war were wasted out from among the host, as Yahweh swore to them.”

-Note carefully, whatever this “abomination” was, it was a localized event in and around Jerusalem.
-If the arrival of this abominable figure meant the end of the present order and the arrival of Jesus in glory, there would be no point in fleeing Jerusalem or anywhere else.
+If the arrival of the “abomination of desolation” meant the end of the present age and the arrival of Jesus in glory, there would have been no point in fleeing Jerusalem.
 For the wicked, there would be no escape, and for the righteous, what would be the point?
-The entire created order would be forever changed.